D7ry/valhallaCombat/README.md

 When performing offensive actions(attacking/blocking/drawing a bow), stamina does not regenerate._

 ## **Stun/Execution**
+- Stun
   - Every actor has their own separate stun value, based on their health and stamina.
   - Use TrueHud to enable NPC stun meter, displaying the amount of stun they have on top of their health meter.
-- Stun Damage
   - Every hit damages an actor's stun.
   - Power attack damages significantly more stun than light.
   - Blunt weapon damages moderately more stun than blades.
   - Parrying an attack also damages the attacker's stun.
   - Blocked attacks will not damage stun.
   - Stun does not regenerate during combat.

+- Execution
   - When an actor's stun reaches 0, the actor can be executed.